“How Can I Stop Sap From Bleeding Out Of My Tongue And Groove Siding?”

 The best remedial solution I’ve found for situations like these involves scraping off hardened sap periodically, then wiping the area down with a rag soaked in turpentine.
 This is the best solvent to use for sap because turpentine is made from the same kind of pine trees that sap comes from.
 Perhaps it’s just my boyhood exposure to turpentine, but I really like the smell of it, too.

 Got problems with discolouration from knots discolouring painted, interior wood?
-That’s a different matter.
+That’s a different matter than oozing sap and needs a different solution.
 Click here to learn how to solve the problem.

 8 Shares